barrucadu/memo.barrucadu.co.uk/memos/hledger.markdown

         - If there are transactions missing from the journal, add and mark them.
         - If there are transactions missing from the bank statement, the bank is being slow;
           add posting dates and reconcile as they come in.
-        - If the bank balance is below the **assets:santander:main** balance, even discarding uncleared transactions, (a) figure out what happened and (b) if impossible, add a transaction to *expenses:adjustment*
+        - If the bank balance is below the **assets:cash:santander:current** balance, even discarding uncleared transactions, (a) figure out what happened and (b) if impossible, add a transaction to *expenses:adjustment*
-    - Count the balance in my wallet and mark all **assets:hand** transactions.
+    - Count the balance in my wallet and mark all **assets:cash:hand** transactions.
-        - If the wallet balance is below the **assets:hand** balance, add a transaction to *expenses:adjustment*
+        - If the wallet balance is below the **assets:cash:hand** balance, add a transaction to *expenses:adjustment*
-2. Zero the budget by adding transactions to the month just started:
+2. Zero the monthly budget by adding transactions to the month just started:
-    - Transfer budget accounts into *budget:anything*
+    - Transfer "month" accounts into *unallocated*
-    - If there was a budget overspend, zero by transferring from *unallocated*
+    - If there was an overspend, zero by transferring from *unallocated*
 3. Delete the pessimistic budget-spending transaction of the month just started.
 4. Comment all transactions in the month just started other than the budget set-up.
     - Uncomment these as they happen.
 From now, the balance reported for the current month is the